AdaptiveCpp/AdaptiveCpp/doc/scoped-parallelism.md

 ## Introduction

 Scoped parallelism provides a novel way to formulate kernels in a hierarchical and performance-portable way.
 It contributes the following features to the SYCL world:
-* Hierarchical kernels with arbitrary nesting depth
+* Hierarchical kernels with arbitrary nesting depth, while avoid the implementation and performance pitfalls from old SYCL 1.2.1 hierarchical parallelism by giving the implementation more freedom;
-* Performance portability (`nd_range` parallel for is notoriously difficult to implement efficiently in library-only CPU implementations)
+* Performance portability (`nd_range` parallel for is notoriously difficult to implement efficiently in library-only CPU implementations);
-* Multi-dimensional (potentially nested) subgroups
+* Multi-dimensional (potentially nested) subgroups;
-* group algorithms in another model apart from `nd_range` parallel for
+* group algorithms in another model apart from `nd_range` parallel for;
-* A model that allows for compile-time hints encoded in the group type that can be used by e.g. group algorithms to provide optimized implementations
+* A model that allows for compile-time hints encoded in the group type that can be used by e.g. group algorithms to provide optimized implementations;
 * A hierarchical-like model that is built using SYCL 2020 instead of 1.2.1 concepts, such as multiple group types.

 Scoped parallelism expands hierarchical parallelism concepts from SYCL 1.2.1 by introducing a group hierarchy below work group scope, including subgroups, and potentially further group types such as sub-subgroups depending on the backend.
 This can allow the backend to automatically use tiling optimization strategies.
 It also solves performance and implementation issues in traditional SYCL 1.2.1 hierarchical parallelism by giving the SYCL implementation more freedom with respect to the degree of parallelism that is employed in executing code: